Wollow: Assessment

 Wollow was given a best annual Timeform rating of 132: a rating of 130 is considered to indicate an "above average" Group One winner.

 In their book, A Century of Champions, based on the Timeform rating system, John Randall and Tony Morris rated Wollow an "average" winner of the 2000 Guineas.

 Stud career

 Wollow was retired to the Banstead Manor Stud.
 He was exported to Japan in 1981.
-He made very little impact in either location and was put out of stud on 24 April 1997.
+He made very little impact in either location and was retired from stud duties on 24 April 1997.